fabio-d/minitel-native/rom-emulation/firmware/README.md

 the end of the process and the Pico's on-board LED will start to blink, indicating that the ROM emulation software is running.

-After installing `build/rom-emulator-full-install.uf2` once, storing/updating
-the catalog of stored ROMs currently requires the `picotool` program and an helper script (but this will change in the next commits):
+The most practical way to load ROMs into flash memory is via the [Client protocol](#client-protocol)'s `store` command. **As an alternative**, after installing `build/rom-emulator-full-install.uf2`, it is also possible to preload the whole catalog of ROMs in bulk, with the help of the `picotool` program and the `generate-data-partition.py` script:
 ```shell
 # First step: Create a data partition image containing the desired ROMs.
 # Use options from --slot0 to --slotF to optionally populate each of the 16